dustywhite7/Econ8320/SlidesCode/6 - Pandas.md

 data['newColumn'] = data['Column1'] - data['Column2']
 # Because the variable doesn't exist yet, we don't use
 #   the .loc syntax here
+# Instead, we just create a new column by naming it!
+Super easy!
 ```